 The Epson WorkForce Pro GT-S55 is nearly identical to its predecessor, with one important difference: ultrasonic double-feed detection.

 The Kodak ScanMate i940 is an easy-to-use portable document scanner powerful enough to serve as a light-duty desktop scanner, too.

-The Brother ADS-2000 has good looks, speed, and value — and one cool feature you won't find on any other desktop document scanner.
+The Brother ADS-2000 had good looks, speed, and value — and a USB port for remote scanning, which you won't find on any other desktop document scanner.

 According to the Wirecutter — which advice I generally follow — the Canon ImageFormula P-215 is the best portable scanner.
 Among its attributes: a 20-page document feeder, embedded software, duplexing, and speed.
 The Wirecutter called it close between the P-215 and the Fujitsu ScanSnap S1300i, but gave the edge to the Canon.
 I got a […]